Paramvir12121/100-Days_of_Python-Beginner/day27_Tkinter/concept.md

 ```
 - We can have any number of arguments in the above function.
 - args notation is not strictly necessariry by * is.
+- args stors the variables in form of a tuple.